-AGM: Monday 14th November at 7.00pm at Silver Road Baptist Church.
+AGM 13th November 7.00pm at Silver Road Baptist Church.

 The Association is very pleased that Plot 26 (opposite Plot 43 and slightly higher up the hill) has been made available by the City Council, free of charge, for us to grow vegetables specifically for the Norwich Food Bank.
 Michael Lansdell has taken a lead in getting this brilliant idea off the ground - but he would welcome any help that other members can give him.
 The plan is to keep it simple and grow things that will be really welcomed by the families who might benefit.
 Thanks Michael!

 As usual we would welcome any photographs or news you might like to share.
 The web-master is very good at up-dating the site when he has new stuff to put up.
 But tends to let things lie fallow when no new material is available.
 Isnt that just like a gardener!

 This was a great success, helped by the fact of it being the warmest day of the year so far.